Excalium-OG/DeckForge/replit.md

   - **Exponential Costs**: Merge cost follows `Cost(L) = C0 * 1.25^L` where C0 is rarity-based recycle value
   - **Visual Indicators**: Merge levels displayed as stars (★) for levels 1-5 or +L for higher levels.
 Boosted field values display with sparkle emoji (✨) and percentage indicator in `/cardinfo`
 - **Inventory Management**: `/mycards` command groups cards by card ID and merge level, supports pagination with reaction-based navigation, and displays total/unique card counts with merge level indicators.
-- **Card Recycling**: `/recycle` command with autocomplete allows users to convert duplicate cards into credits based on rarity.
+- **Card Recycling**: `/recycle` command with autocomplete allows users to convert duplicate cards into credits.
 Tracks merge levels separately, enabling users to selectively recycle cards at specific merge levels while preserving higher-level cards.
 Cards are soft-deleted via a `recycled_at` timestamp.
+  - **Merged Card Values**: Recycle value scales with merge level using formula `Value(L) = V0 * 1.25^L` where V0 is rarity-based base value.
+This matches the merge cost, so recycling a merged card returns the credits invested to reach that level.
+  - **Smart Autocomplete**: Shows recycle value per card in autocomplete (e.g., "Card Name ★ (x3) - 12cr")
 - **Player-to-Player Trading**: A multi-step `/requesttrade` system with `/tradeadd`/`/traderemove`, `/accepttrade`, and `/finalize` commands.
 Features include:
   - **Merge Level Tracking**: Cards with different merge levels are tracked separately in trades, allowing players to specify which level they want to trade
   - **Smart Autocomplete**: `/tradeadd` shows owned cards with merge level indicators ("Card Name ★ (x3)"), `/traderemove` shows only cards currently in the trade